 A gluten free cookie cake is pretty easy to make.
 Just like making chocolate chip cookies without all the scooping and waiting.

-- WHISK together butter, brown sugar and white sugar.
+Whisk together the melted butter, brown sugar and white sugar in a large mixing bowl.

-- ADD egg and vanilla and whisk until smooth.
+Add the egg and vanilla to the sugar mixture and whisk until smooth.

-- FOLD the flour, baking soda and salt into the egg mixture.
+Fold the gluten free flour, baking soda and salt into the egg mixture.
+Then add the chocolate chips and mix until evenly combined.

 The frosting recipe below tastes exactly like the white frosting from the Great American Cookie Company.
 It goes perfectly with a chocolate chip cookie.